 Natasha Ramanayake, MS, PhD, Graduate Research Assistant, Suffolk University

 Gabe Murchison, PhD, MPH, Graduate Research Assistant, Harvard T.H.
 Chan School of Public Health

 Allison McGuirk, BA, Undergraduate Research Assistant, Tufts University

 Jesse Najarro, BA, Undergraduate Research Assistant, Tufts University

-For more information about current research opportunities available in the SHARE Lab, please contact Dr. Madina Agénor at email@example.com.
+For more information, please contact Dr. Madina Agénor at email@example.com.